Aeneas: Theogony and Homeric Hymn to Aphrodite

+Hesiod's Theogony states that Aphrodite united with Anchises and bore Aeneas on Mount Ida.

-The story of the birth of Aeneas is told in the Homeric Hymn to Aphrodite, one of the major Homeric Hymns.
+The Homeric Hymn to Aphrodite, one of the major Homeric Hymns, gives a detailed narrative about this story.
 Aphrodite has caused Zeus the king of the Gods to fall in love with mortal women.
 In retaliation, Zeus decided to put a desire over her heart for the mortal Prince Anchises, who is tending his cattle among the hills near Mount Ida.
 When Aphrodite saw him, she was immediately smitten.
 She adorns herself as if for a wedding among the gods and appears before him.
 He is overcome by her beauty, believing that she is a goddess, but Aphrodite identifies herself as a Phrygian princess.
-After they make love, Aphrodite reveals her true identity to him and Anchises fears what might happen to him as a result of their liaison.
+After they have sex, Aphrodite reveals her true identity to him and Anchises fears what might happen to him as a result of their liaison.
 Aphrodite assures him that he will be protected and tells him that she will bear him a son to be called Aeneas.
 However, she warns him that he must never tell anyone that he has lain with a goddess.
 When Aeneas is born, Aphrodite takes him to the nymphs of Mount Ida, instructing them to raise the child to age five, then take him to Anchises.
 According to other sources, Anchises later brags about his encounter with Aphrodite, and as a result is struck in the foot with a thunderbolt by Zeus.
 Thereafter he is lame in that foot, so that Aeneas has to carry him from the flames of Troy.